Junction Conditions and local Spacetimes in General Relativity: Introduction

-Following \cite{clarke1987junction,israel1966singular,mars1993geometry}, this matching has to be given in such a way that the first fundamental forms of the corresponding geometric fields fit one another in a continuous way, whereas the second fundamental forms are allowed to be discontinuous across the hypersurface separating the given Lorentzian manifolds.
+On the one hand, there is the case in which the boundary hypersurface is either space- or timelike.
+In this case, the well-established Darmois-Israel formalism can be used, which requires the first and second fundamental forms of given spacetimes to match with each other across the space- or timelike boundary hypersurface \cite{darmois1927equations,israel1966singular}.
+This matching must be given in such a way that the first fundamental forms of the corresponding geometric fields are continuous and coincide at the boundary, whereas the second fundamental forms do not have to coincide and are allowed to be discontinuous across the hypersurface separating the Lorentzian manifolds \cite{clarke1987junction,israel1966singular,mars1993geometry}.
 The condition for this to be the case, however, is the existence of a concentrated, singular matter distribution - a so-called thin shell of matter - that happens to form a joint boundary layer for both spacetimes.

-Also in the lightlike case \cite{barrabes1991thin,mars1993geometry}, which is more sophisticated from a geometric point of view, junction conditions can be formulated that guarantee that two spacetimes can be joined along a null boundary separating the corresponding Lorentzian manifolds.
-In fact, it even turns out that both the null and the non-null formalism can be combined to one formalism known as general thin shell formalism, and that associated junction conditions can be formulated regardless of the causal structure of the boundary hypersurface. \cite{mars1993geometry,senovilla2015double,senovilla2018equations}.

-The conditions mentioned are essential insofar as they provide the rules for identifying the geometries of the respective gravitational fields in such a way that a transition from one Lorentzian manifold to another becomes possible, thus laying the foundation for the treatment of dynamical quantities across a given boundary hypersurface.

-Against this background, a crucial challenge in treating different geometric models in General Relativity is to find an appropriate physical setting which allows for the joining of spacetime pairs with different geometries, or, in other words, for the fulfillment of the mentioned junction conditions.

-And although the known methods for joining pairs of spacetimes do not presuppose the existence of symmetries of any kind, the corresponding junction relations have so far only been solved for spacetimes with a high degree of symmetry, i.e. in the case of spacetimes with either spherical, cylindrical or plane symmetry.
-In more generic scenarios, such as in case of spacetimes with a lower degree of symmetry like stationary, axisymmetric or even non-stationary spacetimes, not many rigorous results are known to this day.

-A primary cause of this epistemological deficiency appears to be rooted in the problem of finding spacetime pairs that share locally (but not necessarily globally) compatible geometric structures.
-This is because the finding of such pairs with identical induced geometries is more of a requirement than a direct part of the thin shell formalism, and therefore has been performed almost exclusively for spacetimes with the mentioned symmetry properties.